andyk/jsos/README.md

 # JSOS (Javascript Object Store)
 ## Object Persistence for JavaScript

-JSOS (JavaScript Object Store) is a framework for tranparent object persistence, and sharing.
+JSOS (JavaScript Object Store) is a framework for transparent object persistence, and sharing.

 **Install**
 ```